Free shipping on subscriptions AND orders over $50!

 The biofilm problem

-You’ve tried everything: benzoyl peroxide, salicylic acid, spot treatments that smell like rocket fuel.
-Maybe they worked for a while.
+You’ve tried it all.
+Benzoyl peroxide, salicylic acid, and every spot treatment that smells like it could power a small rocket.
+Maybe they helped for a while.
 Maybe they didn’t.
-Either way, the breakouts always seem to find their way back.
+But somehow, the breakouts always return.

-But what if the issue isn’t how many products you’re using or hard you’re fighting, but what you’re fighting?
+What if the issue isn’t how many products you’re using, or how strong they are, but what you’re actually fighting?

 First, what is biofilm?

-• Share resources and genetic material (including resistance genes that help them grow stronger)
+• Share resources and genetic material, including resistance genes

 "The method by which a seemingly harmless commensal [bacteria that normally lives on the skin without causing harm] triggers such a strong immune response has confused scientists for decades until its biofilm-forming abilities had been discovered.
 It had been long known P. acnes have the potential to cause biofilms on indwelling medical appliances and catheters, as well as in vitro [lab environments].
 However, it was not until relatively recently that biofilms were observed within the follicle in vivo [in living skin]."